eth-sri/eran/README.md

 ETH Robustness Analyzer for Neural Networks (ERAN) is a state-of-the-art sound, precise, and scalable analyzer based on [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).
 ERAN is developed at the [SRI Lab, Department of Computer Science, ETH Zurich](https://www.sri.inf.ethz.ch/) as part of the [Safe AI project](http://safeai.ethz.ch/).
 The goal of ERAN is to automatically verify robustness of neural networks with feedforward, convolutional, and residual layers against input perturbations (e.g.,  L∞-norm attacks, geometric transformations, etc).

 ERAN supports networks with ReLU, Sigmoid and Tanh activations and is sound under floating point arithmetic.
 It employs custom abstract domains which are specifically designed for the setting of neural networks and which aim to balance scalability and precision.
-Specifically, ERAN is based on two abstract domains:
+Specifically, ERAN supports the following three analysis:

-* DeepZ [NIPS'18]: Zonotope domain containing specialized abstract transformers for handling ReLU, Sigmoid and Tanh activation functions.
+* DeepZ [NIPS'18]: contains specialized abstract Zonotope transformers for handling ReLU, Sigmoid and Tanh activation functions.

-* DeepPoly [POPL'19]: A domain that combines floating point Polyhedra with Intervals.
+* DeepPoly [POPL'19]: based on a domain that combines floating point Polyhedra with Intervals.

+* RefineZono [ICLR'19]: combines DeepZ analysis with MILP and LP solvers for more precision.

-Both domains are implemented in the [ELINA](http://elina.ethz.ch/) library for numerical abstractions.
+All analysis are implemented using the [ELINA](http://elina.ethz.ch/) library for numerical abstractions.
 More details can be found in the publications below.

-ERAN subsumes AI2
+ERAN vs AI2
 --------------------
 Note that ERAN subsumes the first abstract interpretation based analyzer [AI2](https://www.sri.inf.ethz.ch/publications/gehr2018ai), so if you aim to compare, please use ERAN as a baseline.